bitburner-official/bitburner-src/markdown/bitburner.ns.prompt.md

 ## NS.prompt() method

-Prompt the player with a modal and response options.
+Prompt the player with a dialogue box modal.

 **Signature:**